Mejikano/Module-2-Challenge-StockAnalysis/README.md

 **General disadvantages for both: Original Code and Refactored Code**

 	1.Programs assume that the dataset contains rows/entries coming in order by ticker and descending dates which is unlike to happen for other years.
 This might cause:
-		-Wrong start and end price or unhandled exceptions Proposed solution: this could be easily solved if the macro sorts by ticker (Column A) and date (Column B) at the beginning  of the program.
+		- Wrong start and end price or unhandled exceptions Proposed solution: this could be easily solved if the macro sorts by ticker (Column A) and date (Column B) at the beginning  of the program.
 	2.The tickers are hardcoded; therefore the arrays contain magic numbers when tickers might be different for other years analysis i.e. New Green Energy companies may start trading on the stock market
-		-This would cause wrong analysis excluding new companies Proposed solution: Dynamically create an array and determine the value by a DISTINCT formula/method/function to identify the number of tickers on the dataset and their names.
+		- This would cause wrong analysis excluding new companies Proposed solution: Dynamically create an array and determine the value by a DISTINCT formula/method/function to identify the number of tickers on the dataset and their names.

 			i.e. Below snippet demonstrates how arrays could be refactored to be dynamics